humitos/emacs-configuration/README.rst

 :C-p p: switch between projects
 :C-c p k: kill all the buffer related to the current project
 :C-c p f: find file in current project
+:C-c C-s: perform a grep on the current project
+:C-c p h: all together
+.. :C-c p s g: perform a grep on the current project

   This is also integrated with helm